gorkafraga/Guides/README.md

 # GUIDES
-Quick tutorials and links to documentations on a variety of tools.
+Quick tutorials and links for a variety of tools.